Antipurity/sensor-network/docs/ROADMAP.md

     - ⋯ Keyboard: type the displayed sentences, with each completed letter highlighted, and 3 mistakes in a row un-completing a letter.
 WPM is measured.
     - ⋯ Mouse+scroll: have a target somewhere on the vast vast page, its position shown on scrollbars; hovering over it gives reward and a reset; hovering at the viewport's outermost pixels gives negative reward.
 With 1+ scrolling-element levels.
         - ⋯ A bunch of buttons, able to be clicked with left/right clicks and drag-and-dropped around, and a textbox telling you what to do.
     - ⋯ Video: a `<canvas>`, slowly paintable with video feedback.
-(3D rendering with multiple angles, or audio composition, is probably too hard to learn.)
+(3D rendering with multiple angles, or audio composition, is probably too hard for humans to learn.)

+Though maybe all of this is inferior to games.